INRIM/tintervals/README.md

 ## Installation

-The package can be installed using pip from a local folder:
+The package can be installed using pip:

 `pip install tintervals`